-The name kente refers to a brand of colourful loom-woven cloth originating from Ghana in West Africa.
-It is characterised by geometric multi-coloured patterns and bold designs.
-It is probably the best known African fabric around the world and is increasing in popularity in Ghana and in the African diaspora.
+The name ‘kente’ refers to a brand of colourful loom-woven cloth originating from Ghana in West Africa.
+It is characterised by geometric multi-coloured patterns and bold designs and probably the best-known African fabric around the world with increasing in popularity in Ghana and in the African diaspora.

 There are various versions about the origins of the cloth.
 Oral tradition has it that two brothers from the village of Bonwire went hunting one afternoon and came across a spider spinning a web.
-They were amazed at the
+Amazed at the

-beauty of the web and were inspired to create something similar.
+beauty of the web, they were inspired to create something similar.
 The first kente cloth was consequently made out of black and white fibres from a raffia tree.

-As tradition demands, the brothers presented their discovery to the Asantehene (King of Ashantis) who was extremely delighted and impressed.
-He adopted it as a royal cloth and encouraged its development as a cloth of prestige reserved for special occasions and thus encouraged them to make it extraordinary by weaving with different colours.
+As tradition demanded as the time, the brothers presented their discovery to their tribal leader, the Asantehene (King of the Asantes or Ashantis)) who was extremely delighted and impressed.
+He adopted it as a royal cloth and encouraged its development as a cloth of prestige reserved for special occasions and encouraged them to make it extraordinary by weaving with different colours.
 This led to the dyeing of the black and white raffia threads to produce more colourful kente.

-In Adanwomase we were informed that in 1697, the Asantehene Osei Tutu I selected weavers from four Ashanti towns including Adanwomase, Asotwe, Bonyire, and Nsuta Beposo who traveled Bontuku which was a trading center in the Northern part of Cote D’Ivoire (Ivory Coast) to study the fabrics and perfect the art of hand loom weaving.
+In Adanwomase we were informed that in 1697, the then Asantehene Osei Tutu I selected weavers from four Ashanti towns including Adanwomase, Asotwe, Bonyire, and Nsuta Beposo who traveled Bontuku , a trading center in the northern part of Cote D’Ivoire (Ivory Coast), to study the fabrics and perfect the art of hand loom weaving.
 Five families from Adanwomase were among the apprentices who learned the art of weaving in Bontuku.

 All the apprentices returned safely after 14 years and settled in Manhyia (the Asantehene’s palace) to practice their art of weaving.
-They began weaving solely for the Asantehene, Nana Osei Tutu.
+They began weaving solely for the Asantehene at the time, Nana Osei Tutu.
 The weavers created their own styles and designs giving birth to the cloth which today is known as Ashanti kente

 Adanwomase has remained a royal weaving enclave for the Asantehene, and home to the Mfufutomahene (the chief responsible for weaving traditional black and white Kente cloth for Ashanti royals).
 The Mfufutomahene is the custodian of the “Seseε”, a small basket containing all historical samples of kente woven in Adanwomase.
 Possession of the “Seseε” gives one the right to weave for the Asantehene.